Hadrien-Cornier/San_Francisco_BikeShare_Analysis/README.md

 # San_Francisco_BikeShare_Analysis
-Analysis of the effects of weather on the riding habits of people in SF, based on public data.
+Analysis of the effects of weather on the riding habits of people in San Francisco, based on the public data of the Bay Wheels bikesharing program.

 This is based on :